MileHacker Logo

 • Opt for local eateries and hire local guides (through reliable operators).

 • Purchase local goods and souvenirs.
-This injects money immediately into the local economy.
+This injects money directly into the local economy.

 • Bargaining is common and expected, but do so respectfully and fairly.

 • Be aware of the site socio-economic situation.
-Avoid any activities that could be exploitative or illegal.
+Avoid any activities which could be exploitative or illegal.
 This encompasses not engaging in illicit trade or activities.

 Sustainable Travel Options